schatzlab/biomedicalresearch2019/project/projectpitch.md

 - Develop a tool/webapp to generate PCA plots of how people are related

+- Develop a tool/webapp for inferring the [surname](https://science.sciencemag.org/content/339/6117/321.long) from a genome.

 - Your own idea!
 Please describe in 5-10 sentences, plus a figure if needed

 #### Team Disease Risk